fbpx

 Version control (Git) knowledge is an advantage but not required

 GitLab has been a dynamic DevOps and DevSecOps support and source code management platform since 2011.
 Its popularity is growing steadily thanks to its ability to provide effective solutions in a wide range of areas, from the work of development teams to the management of IT infrastructure, security and compliance processes.
-GitLab is designed to support the entire software development lifecycle on a single, integrated platform, increasing team productivity and collaboration efficiency.
+GitLab is designed to support the entire software engineering lifecycle on a single, integrated platform, increasing team productivity and collaboration efficiency.

-COURSE OUTLINE:
+CURRICULUM OUTLINE:

 1. INTRODUCTION TO GITLAB